DirtyPatel/rideau-canal-dashboard/README.md

-### Dashboard
+# Comprehensive description for dashboard

-A lightweight JavaScript dashboard that visualizes processed canal data stored in Cosmos DB.
-The dashboard fetches the latest measurements every few seconds and updates charts showing:
+This repository contains the lightweight JavaScript dashboard used to visualize processed canal data stored in Azure Cosmos DB.
+The dashboard fetches the latest measurements every few seconds and updates the charts automatically so users can see real-time conditions at each canal location.

+### What the Dashboard Shows

-- Ice thickness
+- Average, minimum, and maximum ice thickness

-- Surface temperature
+- Average, minimum, and maximum surface temperature

+- Maximum snow accumulation

-- External temperature
+- Average external temperature

+- Total reading count per time window

-- Snow accumulation
+- Technology Stack

-Built with:

 - HTML